There has been a growing body of research shows that polarized training increases:

 Essentially the research focuses on two physiological markers that occur when lactic acid builds in the blood.
 This is really oversimplified, but at around 2 milliMoles of blood lactic acid, your body has activated key energy systems for aerobic performance.
 And at around 4 milliMoles, your body does not have the ability to flush the accumulating lactic acid out of the bloodstream.

-So researchers have shown that athletes who train for long durations at around 2 mMol and for short durations around 4 mMol have been able to get stronger, faster, and build more adaptation to training stress.
+So researchers have shown that athletes who train for long durations at around 2 mMol and for short durations around and above 4 mMol have been able to get stronger, faster, and build more adaptation to training stress.

 Seiler and others say 2 mMol is around the upper end of the traditional zone 2 – about 75 percent of maximum HR or threshold power.